SWI/SNF: Function

 The primary function of the SWIB protein domain is to aid gene expression.
 In yeast, this protein domain expresses certain genes, in particular BADH2, GAL1, GAL4, and SUC2.
 It works by increasing transcription.
 It has ATPase activity, meaning it breaks down ATP, the basic unit of energy currency.
 This destabilizes the interaction between DNA and histones.
 The destabilization that occurs disrupts chromatin and opens up the transcription-binding domains.
 Transcription factors can then bind to this site, leading to an increase in transcription.

 Protein interaction

 The various protein subunits that make up the SWI/SNF complex interact with each other in different configurations to form three distinct types of SWI/SNF complex: canonical BAF (cBAF), polybromo-associated BAF (pBAF) and non-canonical BAF (ncBAF).
 Specifically, cBAF is currently thought to regulate gene enhancers, while pBAF and ncBAF function at regions proximal to gene promoters.
 In addition to their many interactions within the family of SWI/SNF related proteins, some subunits such as SNF5 and BAF155 are capable of interacting with transcription factors, such as c-MYC and the FOS and JUN family proteins of the AP-1 complex.
+In human cells, the interaction of SWI/SNF with multiple transcription factors and co-activators is mediated by binding of the ARID1A subunit with beta-catenin, which in turn binds a diverse set of binding partners.